sech1p/AppleMusic_Discord_RPC/README.md

 Due to switching to [Cider](https://cider.sh) in end of May 2025, this repo is no longer maintained.
 Last available version is a v1.2.3.
 Thank you for all support!

+Possible solutions:

+- Use this Presence (not guaranteed to work; if you want extend this project, feel free to fork).
+- Switch to [Cider](https://cider.sh) (I'm using Cider 2, so I can truly recommend it for you).

 ## ➕ Features

 * You can show the world the music you taste without delay.